 Prof. André Ricardo Fajardo is graduated in Chemistry (2007), M.Sc.
 (2009) and Ph.D.
 (2013) degrees in Chemistry at Maringá State University (Brazil).
 Ph.D. with a sandwich period at CERMAV (Grenoble-France, 2012-2013).
 Currently, he is Professor at Universidade Federal Pelotas (Brazil).
 Research-leader in the Laboratory of Technology and Development of Composites and Polymeric Materials (LaCoPol).
-He is the author of approximate 50 papers with IF and his main research interests include polymer chemistry, polymeric biomaterials, polymeric composites, natural polymers, hydrogels, and absorbent materials.
+He is the author of more than 60 papers with IF and his main research interests include polymer chemistry, polymeric biomaterials, polymeric composites, natural polymers, hydrogels, and absorbent materials.

 Ph.
 D., Moscow State University, Moscow, Russia, 1985.
 Russian Academy of Sciences, 1986-1991.
 Senior Research Scientist, Hewlett Packard Company, 1998- current.
 Langmuir, Advisory Board Member, 2001- 2005.
 Journal of Dispersion Science and Technology, Advisory Board Member, 2001- 2005.